Safe Testing: Theorem , Corollaries and Conditions

 follows directly from \cite[Theorem 4.3]{Li99}.
-But by writing out the integral in the expectation explicitly we immediately see that we can rewrite (\ref{eq:notyetreversed}) as: Li's Theorem 4.3 still allows for the possibility that $\int {q}^{\circ}(z) d \lambda (z) > 1$.
-To see that in fact this is impossible, i.e.\ ${q}^{\circ}$ defines a (sub-) probability density, use Lemma 4.5 of \cite{Li99}.
-This shows Part 1 and 2 of the lemma.
-The third part of the result follows directly from Lemma 4.1 of \cite{Li99}). (additional proofs of (extensions of) Li's results can be found in the refereed paper \cite{GrunwaldM19}). \end{proof} We shall now prove Theorem~\ref{thm:main} itself.
-Throughout the proof, $\lambda$ stands for the $n$-fold product measure as defined in the introduction of this appendix, so that all distributions $P_{W}$ with $W \in \cW'_1 \cup \cW(\Theta_0)$ have a density $p_W$ relative to $\lambda$, and whenever we speak of a `density' we mean `a density relative to $\lambda$'. \paragraph{Proof of Theorem~\ref{thm:main}, Part 1} Let $\priorset_0 \coloneqq \priorset(\Theta_0)$ and let $\cQ = \{P_{W}: W \in \priorset(\Theta_0)\}$ and $P \coloneqq P_{W_1}$.
-We see that $\cQ$ is convex so we can apply Part 1 and 2 of the lemma above to $P$ and $\cQ$ and we find that $S^*_{W_1} \coloneqq p_{w_1}(Z)/q^{\circ}(Z)$ is an $S$-value, and that it satisfies
+But by writing out the integral in the expectation explicitly we immediately see that we can rewrite (\ref{eq:notyetreversed}) as: Li's Theorem 4.3 still allows for the possibility that $\int p^*_0(y) \dif \mu (y) > 1$.
+To see that in fact this is impossible, i.e.\ $p^*_0$ defines a (sub-) probability density, use Lemma 4.5 of \cite{Li99}.
+This shows that $\eval^*=q(\bY)/p^*_0(\bY)$ is an $\S$-variable, and (using that $P^*_0$ is the RIPr) the second and third equality of (\ref{eq:firstgro}).
+The final line of the result (`if $\ldots$ then $P^*_0 = P_{W^*_0}$') follows directly from Lemma 4.1 of \cite{Li99}.

+It remains to show the first equality of (\ref{eq:firstgro}) and essential uniqueness of $\eval^*$.
+For the former, it is sufficient to show that for all $\S$-variables, i.e.\ all $\eval \in \cE(\Theta_0)$,